Using Easysoft Oracle ODBC driver XA support with IBM WebSphere MQ

 make -f xaswit.mak oraswit

-This will build the file /var/mqm/exits/oraswit which is later used in the WebSphere MQ Resource Manager setup.
+This builds the file /var/mqm/exits/oraswit, which is later used in the WebSphere MQ Resource Manager setup.

 /var/mqm/qmgrs/venus!queue!manager/qm.ini